Skip to content

 2. Sustainable forestry policy or commitment applies to all suppliers?

-The company has separate procurement policies and guidelines that cover the same topics as company's own policies for sustainability.
+The company has separate procurement policies and guidelines that cover sustainability requirements for suppliers.

 • Y